AAE6102-Group9-Lab-Report-20250417/Group9_Lab_report/README.md

 ### 4.3 Error Analysis

-The accuracy of various positioning methods is generally at the meter level, with RTK using dual-frequency (L1+L2) slightly outperforming DGPS/SPP in urban environments, although RTK ambiguity is challenging to resolve, and tuning SNR/elevation masks shows limited improvement, with strict thresholds potentially reducing positioning accuracy.
+The accuracy of various positioning methods is generally at the meter level, with RTK using dual-frequency (L1+L2) slightly outperforming DGPS/SPP in urban environments, although RTK ambiguity is challenging to resolve.
+Additionally, tuning SNR/elevation masks shows limited improvement, as strict thresholds can potentially reduce positioning accuracy and negatively impact geometric structure, further complicating effective positioning in dense urban settings.